pcms documentation

 template_dir: templates

-# Regular expression to exclude files/folders from the build process completely:
+# Regular expressions to exclude files/folders from indexing and serving:

 exclude_patterns: